Team-Built-Different/Kounting_Kalories/README.txt

 HistoryActivity.java
 -  This is where the user is shown meals that have been previously consumed.
 MainActivity.java
+- This is the main class of the project and it connects to all other classes/functions of the code.
+It also contains the counter.

 MealFile.txt
   -This was our original plan to use a text file of preloaded data but this will now move to the database not really necessary but it was a reference